La Voz (Mexican TV series): Coaches and hosts

-The show premiered on September 11, 2011, with Espinoza Paz, Alejandro Sanz, Lucero, Aleks Syntek as coaches and Mark Tacher as host.
+The show premiered on 11 September 2011, with Espinoza Paz, Alejandro Sanz, Lucero, Aleks Syntek as coaches and Mark Tacher as host.
 For season two, Jacqueline Bracamontes was announced as the replacement of Tacher.
 Jenni Rivera, Miguel Bosé, Paulina Rubio, and Beto Cuevas were announced as coaches.
 In August 2013, it was announced that Marco Antonio Solís, Alejandra Guzmán, David Bisbal and Wisin & Yandel would be the coaches in the third season.
 For the fourth season, Yuri, Julión Álvarez, Laura Pausini and Ricky Martin took over the coaching panel.
 For season five, after a three-season absence, Sanz returned as a coach alongside new coaches Gloria Trevi, J Balvin, and a double chair for the frontmen of Los Tigres del Norte.
-For the sixth season, Pausini and Yuri returned after a one-season absence joined by Maluma and Carlos Vives which premiered on October 15, 2017.
-After five seasons as host, Bracamontes was replaced by YouTube figure Lele Pons for season seven.
+For the sixth season, Pausini and Yuri returned after a one-season absence joined by Maluma and Carlos Vives which premiered on 15 October 2017.
+After five seasons as host, Bracamontes moved to Spanish-language network Telemundo leaving the presenter role to YouTube figure Lele Pons for season seven.
 Maluma was announced to return for his second season, and was joined by new coaches Anitta, Carlos Rivera, and Natalia Jiménez.

 In December 2018, TV Azteca acquired the show's rights.
 The first coach confirmed was Belinda, followed by Yahir, Ricardo Montaner and Lupillo Rivera.
-Season eight premiered on March 13, 2019, on the new channel with Jimena Peréz as host.
+Season eight premiered on 13 March 2019, on the new channel with Jimena Peréz as host.
 On January 21, 2020, it was announced that Belinda and Montaner would be joined by María José and Christian Nodal to coach the participants in season nine.
 A month later, Eddy Vilard and Sofía Aragón were confirmed as new hosts, replacing Jimena Peréz.
 Filming for the tenth season started in February 2021, revealing María José as the only coach returning, alongside Miguel Bosé who coached in season two, and debuting coaches, Edith Márquez, and Jesús Navarro.
-In April 2022, it was revealed that David Bisbal would return for the eleventh season, alongside new coaches Yuridia, Ha*Ash, and Joss Favela.
+Filming for season eleven began April 2022, revealing the return of David Bisbal since coaching in season three, alongside Yuridia, Ha*Ash, and Joss Favela.